Temperature dependent polarization of the thermal radiation emitted by thin, hot tungsten wires: Introduction

 \section{Introduction}

 The study of thermal emission by hot bodies is a very important topic because the celebrated Planck's result about the spectrum of a blackbody radiator paved the way for the development of Quantum Mechanics~\cite{planck1901}.
-Planck's law is independent of the characteristics of the blackbody material and it only depends on temperature $T,$ thus making pyrometry a universal thermometric technique~\cite{singer2011}.
+Planck's law is independent of the characteristics of the blackbody material and it only depends on temperature $T$, thus making pyrometry a universal thermometric technique~\cite{singer2011}.

-According to Planck's derivation, the blackbody emission consists of unpolarized, incoherent radiation for bodies whose size is larger than the typical thermal wavelength, $\lambda_T = hc/k_\mathrm{B}T,$ where $h,\, c\,$ and $k_\mathrm{B}$ are the Planck's constant, speed of light, and Boltzmann's constant, respectively.
+According to Planck's derivation, the blackbody emission consists of unpolarized, incoherent radiation for bodies whose size is larger than the typical thermal wavelength, $\lambda_T = hc/k_\mathrm{B}T,$ where $h,$ $c,$ and $k_\mathrm{B}$ are Planck's constant, light speed, and Boltzmann's constant, respectively.

-The modern availability of radiators of dimensions comparable to, if not even smaller than $\lambda_{T}$ has led to the discovery that thermal radiation shows a high degree of spatial and temporal coherence in the near-field region~\cite{greffet1999,greffet2002,greffet2007}.
-Suitable subwavelength patterning of the properties of metallo-dielectric surfaces at nanoscale leads to coherence properties of the thermal emission of such nanoheaters, including carbon nanotubes~\cite{islam2004,aliev2008,fan2009,singer2011b}, that have great relevance in applied physics and engineering ~\cite{laroche2005,celanovic2005,chan2006,Ingvarsson2007,klein2009}.
+The modern availability of radiators of size comparable to or even smaller than $\lambda_{T}$ has led to the discovery that thermal radiation shows a high degree of spatial and temporal coherence in the near-field region~\cite{greffet1999,greffet2002,greffet2007}.
+Suitable subwavelength patterning of the properties of metallo-dielectric surfaces at nanoscale leads to coherence properties of the thermal emission of such nanoheaters, including carbon nanotubes~\cite{islam2004,aliev2008,fan2009,singer2011b}, that have great relevance in applied physics and engineering~\cite{laroche2005,celanovic2005,chan2006,Ingvarsson2007,klein2009}.

-Early, though quite inaccurate, measurements with hot, a few $\mu$m thick, W-~\cite{ohman1961} and Ag~\cite{agdur1963} wires have shown that thermal radiation has a high degree of linear polarization, up to $\approx 30\,\%$ and more, orthogonal to the wire axis.
+Early measurements with hot, a few $\mu$m thick, W-~\cite{ohman1961} and Ag~\cite{agdur1963} wires have shown that thermal radiation has a high degree of linear polarization, up to $\approx 30\,\%$ and more, orthogonal to the wire axis.
 The observed polarization was explained in terms of plasma oscillations of the electron gas in the metal that can scatter, absorb, and emit light.
-More recently, the degree of linear polarization of incandescent W wires of diameter $5\,\mu$m to $100\,\mu$m has been measured in the visible region~\cite{njp}.
-This study has confirmed the early observations that the light has a degree of polarization in excess of $20\,\%,$ directed perpendicularly to the wire's axis.
-Unfortunately, no attempt was done to measure the wire temperature, although it was estimated to be around $2400\, $K.
+More recently, an experimental study about the degree of linear polarization of incandescent W wires of diameter $5\,\mu$m to $100\,\mu$m in the visible range has been published~\cite{njp} that confirms the early observations of polarization in excess of $20\,\%,$ directed perpendicularly to the wire's axis.
+Unfortunately, no attempt was done to measure the wire temperature that was estimated to be $\approx 2400\, $K.